← Back to wiki

 Beta-carotene 534 mcg RAE (59% RDA) Red/orange varieties richest; fat-soluble

-Capsinoids Present in sweet peppers Same metabolic effects without the burn
+Capsinoids Present in sweet peppers Same metabolic effects as capsaicin without the burn